The condition of vertigo is common amongst senior citizens and in people who have experienced certain brain injuries.

-Vertigo is classified by causing an individual to experience disorienting dizziness and sensation of spinning.
+Vertigo is classified as causing an individual to experience disorienting dizziness and the sensation of spinning.
 It is most common in seniors above the age of 65 but can occur in individuals of any age.
 The causes of vertigo can vary greatly, from inner ear issues to brain abnormalities.

 Cervical vertigo is a condition that is caused by nerve damage or blockage of a vessel in the cervical spine.
 When this occurs, nerves cannot send signals to parts of the body associated with stability, such as the inner ear or brain stem.
-When these areas are not receiving proper signals, or in some cases have stunted blood flow, vertigo symptoms can occur.
+When these areas are not receiving proper signals, or in some cases have impeded blood flow, vertigo symptoms can occur.

 Signs and Symptoms

-Cervical vertigo can have many symptoms, so it is important, to be honest with doctors about what is occurring.
+Cervical vertigo can have many symptoms, so it is important to be transparent with doctors about what you are experiencing.
 Some of the symptoms associated with cervical vertigo are:

 - Headache or ear pain

 - A sensation of movement, even when sitting still

 These symptoms may be accompanied by neck pain.
 They can occur for several minutes and up to hours at a time.
 In some cases, the symptoms can be triggered by certain exercises or neck positions.

 Causes of Cervical Vertigo

-The symptoms of vertigo can vary from patient to patient, so it is important that the condition is diagnosed properly.
-Some of the potential causes of cervical vertigo include:
+The symptoms of cervical vertigo can vary from patient to patient, so it is important that the condition is diagnosed properly.
+Some of the common causes of cervical vertigo include:

 - Traumatic injury: cervical vertigo symptoms can be caused by “whiplash”.
 Whiplash typically occurs after a car accident or similar trauma.
 Closed-head injuries can also contribute to the symptoms of cervical vertigo.

 - Osteoarthritis: the condition of arthritis occurs when structures deteriorate over time.
 This process is natural, but it can sometimes develop to a point where bone structure becomes impacted, which may lead to pinched nerves or constricted blood vessels.

 - Spinal disorders: conditions such as scoliosis could contribute to symptoms of vertigo.
 Some individuals are born with spinal misalignment, which can be benign but sometimes lead to other conditions such as vertigo.